Understanding Exchange Performance

 Several tools for measuring performance are available for use with Exchange 2010, including Jetstress and Load Generator (LoadGen).
 The Windows Server 2008 operating system also includes some general performance tools including Windows Performance Monitor.

 In addition to these tools, you should analyze your current user loads to establish a minimum server requirements baseline.
 Understanding how your users use the system is one of your biggest challenges.
-The Exchange Server Profile Analyzer can help provide useful data when analyzing your current user loads.
 After you determine your hardware requirements, you should conduct a pilot test to make sure performance levels are acceptable.

 For more information, see Tools for Performance and Scalability Evaluation.

-When selecting hardware for your Exchange servers, there are many things that you must consider.
+When selecting hardware for your Exchange servers you must consider many factors.
 The hardware that you select for your Exchange deployment has the greatest effect on performance.
 Two of the most critical resources to evaluate are processor and memory.
 Because of the large number of variables that affect performance, it's difficult to predict the effects of high server utilization on the performance of any particular hardware component.
 The following definitions apply to the terms minimum, maximum, and recommended:

 Minimum This is the minimum processor and memory configuration suitable for specific Exchange 2010 server roles (also defined in system requirements).
 Minimum hardware requirements must be met to receive Microsoft Customer Service and Support.